patricnilackshan/UoM_DMS_Toolkit/README.md

 - Run this command in a new Command Prompt in Windows to see DMS as a Local Disk in My Computer

 `
-net use Z: https://dms.uom.lk/remote.php/webdav/ /user:userName userPassword
+net use Z: https://dms.uom.lk/remote.php/webdav/ /user:<userName> <userPassword>
 `

 <br>